razorpay/blade/rfcs/0001-tokens-naming-convention.md

 # Drawbacks/Constraints
 - Introducing a new guidelines/framework to name certain things means more time to understand on how to get this right.
 - The meaning of each and every category or the entire hierachical structure might not be intuitive to someone looking it at a glance.
-- Few concepts are overlapping and for example `size` is a category(base) as if used in the context of sizing and it's a property(base) if paired along with category like `font` i.e `font.size`.
+- Few concepts are overlapping, for example `size` is a category(base) as if used in the context of sizing and it is a property(base) if paired along with category like `font` i.e `font.size`.
 Even though these are rare scenarios but it needs a careful consideration whenever some new token is being created.
 # Alternatives
-One approach which was very close to fit in our use case and inspired from [Infor Design System](https://design.infor.com/resources/design-tokens).
-It looks something like below
+One approach which was very close to fit in our use case and inspired from [Infor Design System](https://design.infor.com/resources/design-tokens) looked something like below:

 For Theme-level tokens, the naming convention is roughly like this:
 `theme.attributeType.attribute.attributeVariant`